 The account also includes the difference between the discounted value and face values of security deposits as a result of discounting the security deposits.
-Additional rent income from the amortization on a straight-line basis over the lease term amounted to P35,772,929, P19,404,112 and P2,645,128 in 2019, 2018 and 2017, respectively.
+Additional rent income from the amortization on a straight-line basis over the lease term amounted to P29,700,367 and P26,440,421 for the nine months ended September 30, 2020 and 2019, respectively.